mariellefoster/marf-books/README.md

 ## Future
 - Invisible Man, Got the Whole World Watching
-- Ann Leckie: The Sparrow
+- Ann : The Sparrow
 - How to Win Friends and Influence People
 - Weapons of Math Deception
 - Greg Orman: Declaration of Independents